November 4, 2016

 The importance of the process components to be cleaned in a particular load is why rack design begins with a customer-provided components list.
 Sani-Matic’s team works with the customer to determine item groupings and quantities.
 This establishes whether the list can be accommodated on one rack.

 “In the beginning of the design process, our customers often do not know the dimensions of the components to be cleaned.
-If that is the case, we can pull from our experience with previous process components to begin the rack design, but the process is most successful if the components are shipped to us for 3-D modeling,” Project Engineer Lavonne Dettmers said.
+If that is the case, we can pull from our experience with previous process components to begin the rack design, but the process is most successful if the components are shipped to us for 3-D modeling,” Project Manager Lavonne Dettmers said.

 “Once we have the component information, we begin designing the racks and the blend of art and science comes into play,” noted Lavonne.